mijdavis2/starter_weppy/README.md

 Starter Weppy is a python web application starter kit built on the [weppy framework](https://github.com/gi0baro/weppy).
 Current version is based on Weppy 1.2 with an MVC scaffolding.
-An api module, dev mode, and mostly 100% test coverage are included out of the box.
+An api module, dev mode, and 100% test coverage are included out of the box.

 **Live demo: [https://starter-weppy.com](https://starter-weppy.com)**